monasticus/mimeo/README.md

 ### Mimeo Configuration

 Prepare Mimeo Configuration first
-- for a command line tool: in a JSON file
+- for a command line tool: in a JSON or XML file
-- for a `Mimeograph` python class: in a `dict`
+- for a `Mimeograph` python class: in a `dict` or stringified XML

 ```json
 {